-3.16.
-Step 3 involves deciding the indicative sanction level applicable to the misconduct.
+- 3.16 Step 3 involves deciding the indicative sanction level applicable to the misconduct.
 This should be assessed by referring to the recommended range(s) set out in the "Indicative Sanctions range" section of the Misconduct Groups in Part 2 taking into account the descriptors given for the ranges.

-- 3.17.
-At this stage, panels should identify an indicative sanction (for example, disbarment, a 6-month suspension, or a medium-level fine) which is appropriate for the assessed seriousness of the conduct.
-Panels should be aiming to identify the least severe sanction which is proportionate considering the seriousness of the conduct. - 3.18.
-More than one Group range may need to be considered when deciding the appropriate sanction for single or multiple charges.
-If this is the case, panels should read across each of the relevant Group ranges and consider which is the most appropriate fit for the misconduct in question. - 3.19.
-The indicative sanctions identified at this stage will not necessarily be the final sanctions imposed, because aggravating and mitigating factors (Step 4), as well as the totality principle (Step 5), still need to be taken into account. - 3.20.
-Panels should always consider whether a combination of sanctions for one proved charge is appropriate to reflect the seriousness of the misconduct and the risk posed by it.
+Panels should be mindful of the guidance on harm in paragraph 3.15 above in assessing the relevant range. - 3.17 At this stage, panels should identify an indicative sanction (for example, disbarment, a 6month suspension, or a medium-level fine) which is appropriate for the assessed seriousness of the conduct.
+Panels should be aiming to identify the least severe sanction which is proportionate considering the seriousness of the conduct. - 3.18 More than one Group range may need to be considered when deciding the appropriate sanction for single or multiple charges.
+If this is the case, panels should read across each of the relevant Group ranges and consider which is the most appropriate fit for the misconduct in question. - 3.19 The indicative sanctions identified at this stage will not necessarily be the final sanctions imposed, because aggravating and mitigating factors (Step 4), as well as the totality principle (Step 5), still need to be considered. - 3.20 Panels should always consider whether a combination of sanctions for one proved charge is appropriate to reflect the seriousness of the misconduct and the risk posed by it.
 In particular, consideration should be given to whether any form of restriction on practice or conditions should be imposed, either as a standalone sanction or in combination with others (see Section 6 Sanctions and orders available to panels).
-For example, a fine combined with a period in which the respondent cannot accept public access instructions might be appropriate, or a short suspension combined with an order to complete a specific type of continual professional development (CPD) training by a specified date/conditions on practise requiring training to be completed.
+For example, a fine combined with a period in which the respondent cannot accept public access instructions might be appropriate, or a short suspension combined with an order to complete a specific type of continual professional development (CPD) training by a specified date/conditions on practice requiring training to be completed.

-Step 4 - Apply aggravating and mitigating factors
+Step 4: Apply aggravating and mitigating factors

-3.21.
-Step 4 involves applying aggravating and mitigating factors to decide whether the indicative sanction(s) should be adjusted, either up or down.

-- 3.22.
-Aggravating and mitigating factors relate to the personal circumstances of the respondent or the wider circumstances of the misconduct as opposed to the seriousness of the misconduct itself, which is assessed at Step 2.
+- 3.21 Step 4 involves applying aggravating and mitigating factors to decide whether the indicative sanction(s) should be adjusted, either up or down. - 3.22 Aggravating and mitigating factors relate to the personal circumstances of the respondent or the wider circumstances of the misconduct as opposed to the seriousness of the misconduct itself, which is assessed at Step 2.
 Aggravating factors are those that exacerbate the misconduct and therefore indicate that a more severe sanction may be appropriate.
 Mitigating factors are those which indicate that a less severe sanction may be appropriate.
-They may overlap with issues of culpability and harm. - 3.23.
-Panels should have regard to the general lists of aggravating and mitigating factors at Annex 2 as well as the Group-specific aggravating and mitigating factors set out under each of the Groups in Part 2.
-The factors are not listed in any particular order and are not intended to imply a hierarchy. - 3.24.
-Having considered the aggravating and mitigating factors, panels have the discretion to impose a sanction outside the indicative sanctions, but must set out in writing the reasons for doing so.
+They may overlap with issues of culpability and harm. - 3.23 Panels should have regard to the general lists of aggravating and mitigating factors at Annex 2 as well as the Group-specific aggravating and mitigating factors set out under each of the Groups in Part 2.
+None of the lists of factors are in any particular order and they are not intended to imply a hierarchy. - 3.24 Having considered the aggravating and mitigating factors, panels have the discretion to impose a sanction outside the indicative range but must set out in writing the reasons for departing from the range.

-Step 5 - Consider the totality principle
+Step 5: Consider the totality principle